The ; keyword

 The interaction matrix associated with the effects of the dislocations on the mean free path of the dislocations of a specific system can be defined though the @DislocationsMeanFreePathInteractionMatrix keyword.

-This keyword follows the same conventions than the @InteractionMatrix keyword.
+This keyword follows the same conventions as the @InteractionMatrix keyword.
 In particular, the structure of the matrix is fully described in the description of @InteractionMatrix.

 See the @InteractionMatrix keyword for details.